-I am project manager for Humanities Commons
+I am project manager for digital initiatives (including Humanities Commons

-and other digital initiatives at the Modern Language Association.
+) at the Modern Language Association.
 Previously, I was a Council on Library and Information Resources (CLIR) Postdoctoral Fellow at Emory University, a position that was shared between the Stuart A. Rose Manuscript, Archives & Rare Book Library and the Emory Center for Digital Scholarship.

 I am a member of the Journal for Interactive Technology & Pedagogy

 editorial collective.
 In addition to my work in digital scholarship and scholarly communication, I research networks of black internationalist and antifascist writers in the 1930s.

 Other PublicationsChapbook Langston Hughes, Nancy Cunard, and Louise Thompson: Poetry, Politics, and Friendship in the Spanish Civil War